ankitbhatia32/ipv6-repy-sandbox/README.md

 ### Example
 In this example we will run our implementation to find the local IPv6 address of the NorNet node.
 Follow the following steps:
   1. Assuming after cloning the repository you have initialized and build the implementation.
 Now navigate to RUNNABLE directory.
   2. We will run r2py file 'localIPv6.r2py'.
-To run the file use the repy command as shown below
+To run the file use the repy command as shown below:

       ```python repy.py restrictions.test localIPv6.r2py```

   3. The complete procedure is shown as follow:

 ```
 srl_seattle@solvang.simula.nornet $ git clone -b ipv6_sandbox_repy https://github.com/ankitbhatia32/repy_v2.git
 Cloning into 'repy_v2'...